-We go beyond producing B2B podcasts.
-We don’t just write stellar content or produce insightful soundbites: We care for each of our customers personally.
+We go beyond producing exciting B2B podcasts.
+We don’t just write stellar content or produce amazing soundbites: We care for each of our customers personally.
 Because life is personal.

 Some of our customers have randomly received books by their favorite authors, plaques with their favorite quotes, or gift cards when we knew their week was stressful.

 Everyone on our team already knows: If there is a way our company can love a customer, the answer is always yes.

 And just to make sure we’re actively accomplishing this value, there’s literally a Love Well line item in our budget.

 “I did then what I knew how to do.
 Now that I know better, I do better.” — Maya Angelou

 We believe Sweet Fish Media will have a long-lasting effect on the B2B space.
 And not just because #ContentBasedNetworking is revolutionary, although we really think it is.
 Nor simply because our team is brilliant, even though we have some stellar people here.

 We’ll be here for the long haul because we constantly learn, incessantly improve, and never stop pushing for better.